Regional Plan Association Paints Grim Picture if Gateway Project Fails to Move Forward

 Other alarming data points from the report include:

 • An estimated 38,000 NJTransit riders would be unable to ride the train, forcing them into a variety of less-desirable options to get to and from work.

 • Approximately 250,000 drivers will have longer commutes to work; more than half of these drivers would experience delays of a half-hour or more.
 An additional 170,000 riders would have longer rides on the PATH train or bus.

 • Forcing more than 10,000 drivers onto the roads would result in 38,000 additional car crashes that would result in thousands of injuries and 90 to 100 preventable deaths.

 • In addition to the impact on residential housing, the partial rail tunnel shutdown would also lower values of commercial properties in the region,

 • An estimated $7 billion would be lost in federal, state, and local tax revenue; including $1.5 billion in federal taxes and more than $1 billion in states outside of New York and New Jersey.

 • Many displaced long-range Amtrak riders would fly instead, increasing DC to NYC air fares by as much as 65% and pricing out many leisure, small business and non-profit travelers.

 • Truck delays would cost the Northeast economy close to $1 billion.

-The RPA was in Washington, DC on Tuesday handing out copies of the report to members of Congress.
+The RPA was in Washington, DC last month handing out copies of the report to members of Congress.